 Scythians introduced Cannabis to the ancient Greeks, which is where our word for it comes from.

-Then came the Latin word Cannabis, which we still use today.
+Then came the Latin word, Cannabis, which we still use today.

 The English word, Hemp, has the same roots:

-English comes from Germanic dialects that can be traced to Latin and Greek, however its early speakers pronounced the C/K sound as an H and the B as a P, so Kanab became Hanap, then Hanep and eventually Hemp.
+English comes from Germanic dialects that can be traced to Latin and Greek, however its early speakers pronounced the C/K sound as an H and the B as a P, so Kanab became Hanap, then Hanaep and eventually Hemp.

 Cannabis and Hemp technically mean the same thing in two languages, but today Hemp generally refers to the textile and Cannabis to the drug.